MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Colour.md

 # Young World 2, Unit 3: A World of Colour
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This unit covers artists, famous paintings, working with colour, museums, optical illusions, and mentions a few Swiss artists.
-Here are some suggestions for native English speakers to delve deeper into this theme:**
+Here are some suggestions for native English speakers to delve deeper into the themes of colour and art:**

 ## Ish, by Peter H. Reynolds